Public Safety

 Keeping Observatory Safer

-The OBSID has successfully installed Licence Plate Recognition (LPR) technology and has a significant camera footprint in strategic locations throughout its area.
-Alerts from LPR cameras have been instrumental in a number of arrests and recovery of stolen vehicles in Observatory and the surrounding suburbs in the past year.
+To strengthen crime prevention, OBSID has installed Licence Plate Recognition (LPR) technology and maintains an extensive network of cameras at strategic locations.
+Alerts from these systems have contributed to multiple arrests and the recovery of stolen vehicles in Observatory and surrounding suburbs.

 How to report issues at SAPS.